Singapore is a small tropical island of 646 sq km (252 sq miles) located in Southeast Asia, neighbouring Malaysia and Indonesia.

 According to the latest survey by Economist Intelligence Unit , Singapore is one of the most expensive cities in the world, moving up five positions to 10th place.
 This means Singapore is now Asia’s third most expensive city to live in.

-For the tenth year running, Singapore has topped a list of cities around the world offering Asian expatriates the best quality of life.
+For many years running, Singapore has topped a list of cities around the world offering Asian expatriates the best quality of life.
 An annual survey by human resources consultancy ECA International found that Asian expatriates ranked Singapore as the most favourable city to live in because of the quality of its infrastructure and health facilities – low health risks, air pollution and crime rates added to its appeal.
-The survey compares living standards in 254 international locations.
+The survey compares country facts and living standards in 254 international locations.